-In 2018, 267 stations were planned at depths between 150 and 600 m in the survey area, with 50 'extra' stations mapped and available to be included if time permitted.
-235 of the planned stations incl.
-7 'extra' stations were fished.
-4 stations were reported as having been moved more than 2 n.mi. from the planned position, with a mean of 9.1 n.mi.; 10 stations were discarded, either due to untrawlable bottom or owing to general trawl difficulties.
+In 2019, 231 stations were planned at depths between 150 and 600 m in the survey area, with 52 'extra' stations mapped and available to be included if time permitted.
+207 of the planned stations incl.
+39 'extra' stations were fished.
+27 stations were reported as having been moved more than 2 n.mi. from the planned position, with a mean of 10.9 n.mi.; 6 stations were discarded, either due to untrawlable bottom or owing to general trawl difficulties.

-Of the 235 stations fished, 184 provided usable data to the shrimp survey.
-In the course of the shrimp survey, no CTD casts were made along standard transects offshore and in Disko Bay and Vaigat (while the survey was conducted with a charter ship); and in 2018 and no extra station were fished with a beam trawl for benthos monitoring.
+Of the 207 stations fished, 166 provided usable data to the shrimp survey.
+In the course of the shrimp survey, CTD casts were made along standard transects offshore and in Disko Bay and Vaigat; and in 2019, 34 extra station were fished with a beam trawl for benthos monitoring, at 116 station a video beam-sledge were used for benthos recording and at 5 station a drop camera was used.